HPI-Information-Systems/Pollock/README.md

 # Pollock
 Pollock is a benchmark for data loading on character-delimited files, developed at the Information Systems Group of the Hasso Plattner Institute.
-The highlights of our experiments are these results, obtained on 16 different systems under test:
+The highlights of our experiments are these results, obtained on 17 different systems under test:
 <div align="center">

+## Pollock Score (Simple)

 | System under test        | Pollock score (simple)  |
 | ------------------------ | ----------------------- |